Anpanman: Anime

 The first anime adaptation of Anpanman, consisting of a single episode, aired during Spring Break Children's Hiroba - Picture Book on NHK General TV on March 13, 1979.
 Like the early picture books, Anpanman's name in the title was written in hiragana (あんぱんまん) instead of katakana.
 The anime was narrated by Meiko Nakamura.
 Although the character designs were closer to the picture books released under the Kinder Picture Books label, the story and the worldview were almost the same as the second anime adaptation.

 The second anime adaptation of Anpanman, entitled Soreike!
 Anpanman (それいけ!アンパンマン, Let's Go!
 Anpanman), is produced by TMS Entertainment.
 Over 1300 episodes have aired on NTV since October 3, 1988.
 In April 2020, it was reported the voice recordings have had been put on hold due to the COVID-19 pandemic.
 On October 2, 2020, it was announced that the voice actors will now be recording lines in separate booths in order to minimize the spread of COVID-19.
 They will also be taking shifts.

-The anime series also received an English dub in India (along with other regional languages) which was aired on Pogo TV in 2009.
+An English dub, produced for Turner International aired on Pogo in India alongside a Hindi dub.